WiseLibs/wise-promise/README.md

 # honest-promise
-A subclass of the native Promise, providing the utilities expected from popular promise libraries.
+A subclass of the native Promise, providing utilities common in popular promise libraries.